erikjanwestendorp/UmbracoDocs/10/umbraco-cms/reference/routing/request-pipeline/outbound-pipeline.md

 ### Url Provider Mode

-Specifies the type of urls that the url provider should produce, eg. absolute vs. relative Urls.
+Specifies the type of urls that the URL provider should produce, eg. absolute vs. relative Urls.
 Auto is the default

 These are the different modes: